2019 elections seem to be among the ‘least free and fair’ in decades, claims group of ex-bureaucrats

 In a letter to the ECI, they said its bias ‘towards one particular political party’ became obvious when it delayed the announcement of the election dates.

-A group of retired civil servants wrote to the Election Commission on Wednesday, alleging that the 2019 General Elections appeared to have been one of the “least free and fair” in the last three decades.
+A group of retired civil servants wrote to the Election Commission of India on Wednesday, alleging that the 2019 General Elections appeared to have been one of the “least free and fair” in the last three decades.

 “From time to time, the media has reported on various irregularities in the conduct of the 2019 General Elections,” they wrote.
 “While we accept that not every media report is accurate or true, the ECI’s non-rebuttal of an inaccurate or untrue story leaves the public to draw its own conclusion: that the ECI has no valid explanation to offer.
 The mere dismissal of the allegations as baseless, without an explanation as to why they should be so considered, is unsatisfactory.”